 One of the reasons it is hard to calculate a general cost for a facelift McLean surgery is that patients often add on ancillary procedures such as eyelid surgery, brow lift, and chemical peels.
 If you would like to find out more about Dr. Sailon’s prices, please contact our office to schedule a Facelift Consultation.
 Also, you may fill out the Contact Us Form at the bottom of this page and one of our experienced team members will be in touch with you shortly!

-Dr. Sailon approaches each facelift with careful attention to detail, extensive experience of facial anatomy, and an artistic sensibility to consistently create beautiful, natural-looking results.
+Dr. Sailon approaches each facelift with careful attention to detail, an understanding of facial anatomy, and listens to your concerns to help you achieve natural-looking results.
 Every face is unique, and any approach to rejuvenation must be highly tailored to the individual.
 For this reason, Dr. Sailon advises patients that no two faces are the same, hence, he employs a unique approach to each facelift McLean patient.
 Also, he discusses the results of your facelift surgery at length during your consultation.
 It is imperative that you have a realistic expectation of your post-operative outcome.

 Dr. Sailon takes great pride in providing surgical results that are consistent, natural, effective and long-lasting, not merely selling you the latest gimmick.
 Unfortunately, cosmetic surgery is a field where aggressive marketing and deception abound.
 Dr. Sailon has built a reputation for his honest approach and strict ethics.
 For all these reasons, he does not provide thread lifts.